tsturtz/taylorsturtz-dot-com-v2/src/pages/async-await/index.md

   }
 ```

-## Fetch example *(native HTTP request API)*
+## Fetch example

-Axios is very common, but if you want or need to use the native fetch API, here's a simple example.
+If you want or need to use the native fetch API, here's a simple example.

 `.then()`, `.then()`, and `.catch()`:
 ```javascript